bioconda/bioconda-docs/source/developer/bulk.rst

    another run. *Warning, this process can take weeks.* See :ref:`bulk-notes` for some pointers.

-#. **Merge master into bulk.** Once all the packages have either been
+#. **Merge master into bulk again.** Once all the packages have either been
    successfully built or skiplisted, locally pull the master branch and merge it into bulk.
 Usually, conflicts can occur here due to build-numbers having been increased in the master branch while you did your changes in bulk.
-For such cases (which should be not so many) you can just increase the build number to ``max(build_number_master, build_number_bulk)`` and commit all of those.
+For such cases, increase the build number to ``max(build_number_master, build_number_bulk)`` and commit all of those.
 Repeat this until master is merged without any conflicts.

 #. **Update common.sh for master** Ensure that `bioconda-common/common.sh
    <https://github.com/bioconda/bioconda-common/blob/master/common.sh>`_ points